What is Glucose?

 Whenever someone says that their blood sugar is low, they are talking about glucose.
 The basis for this comment is that when our glucose falls outside the recommended or normal levels, its effect can be devastating and unhealthy and affect our normal day-to-day functions.

-It is a simple carbohydrate, with only one sugar, and that puts it in the company of fructose, galactose, and ribose.
-Carbohydrates are one of the body’s preferred sources of fuel, and glucose, in the right amounts, is going to give you the energy to live.
+It is a simple carbohydrate with only one sugar and puts it in the company of fructose, galactose, and ribose.
+Carbohydrates are one of the body’s preferred sources of fuel, and glucose, in the right amounts, is going to give you the energy your body needs.

 To gain a better understanding of what glucose is, you should also know how it is processed.

 When you eat something, your body immediately starts to process glucose, along with everything else.
 Your pancreas, along with essential enzymes, starts to break down the glucose, and the pancreas creates insulin to deal with the newly-ingested sugar.

 Glucose is fine in moderation; you just don’t want to overeat continuously, which can affect our health.